intel-iot-devkit/joule-code-samples/exploring-cpp/lesson_4_i2c/README.md

 Now ensure to use the proper compiler flags when you attempt to compile this program!

 `g++ -I /usr/include/upm -lupm-i2clcd lesson_4.cpp -o lesson_4`

+Now run the program using the following command.

+`./lesson_4`

 ### Troubleshooting